My Chemical Mishaps

 Neutralization of Sulfuric Acid

-Picture this, a young man, neigh 14 years old, attempting to make ether.
-No, I had not malicious purpose in mind, it's just that my middle school chemistry book told me how and the reagents were accessible to me.
-So, I took a 1000ml Erlenmeyer flask and charged it with 200 ml 96% H2SO4 and added about 50 ml ethanol.
-I put a big ol' rubber stopper in it and cut a hole in it with a knife.
-Ran some tubing from it and into a cup from the convince store where it spiraled down through some ice and out the bottom to collect in a beaker.
-Then I heated it on a portable range oven coil and waited.
+One of my very first organic experiments involved my attempt to make diethyl ether.
+At the time I wasn't quite 14 years old but I had a lot of ambition.
+No, I didn't have any malicious purpose in mind, and it wasn't just a means to an end, it was the end.
+I just wanted to make some ether because my middle school chemistry book told me how and the reagents were accessible to me.
+So, I took a 3000 mL Erlenmeyer flask and charged it with 250 mL 96% H2SO4 and added about 50 mL ethanol.
+I put a big ol' rubber stopper in the Erlenmeyer it and cut a hole in it with a knife.
+From there I ran some tubing from it and into a 72 oz soda cup from the convince store where it spiraled down through some ice and out the bottom to collect in a beaker.
+Then I heated it on a electric camping stove (one of those portable oven coils) and waited.

-It started bubbling and everything and eventually I got some milky distillate (ate the heck out of the tubing, but what they hey, since when did I notice the obvious back then, most of it probably turned to ethylene anyway.
-It heated up some more and the stopper melted and started running down the sides, time to turn it off I thought.
-So off with the heat, pulled out the stopper which was hanging over the acid melting.
-It had stopped evolving gas so I assumed all the ethanol had been driven off.
-Wanting to dispose of it quickly (and being environmentally conscious) I figured it would be best to neutralize it before disposing it.
+It started bubbling and eventually I got some milky distillate (I figured the color came from the tubing.
+It ate the heck out of all the plastic and rubber, but what the hey, since when did I notice the obvious back then, most of it probably turned to ethylene anyway).
+I continued cranking on it and the stopper melted and started running down the inside walls of the Erlenmeyer, 'Time to turn it off' I thought.
+So I pulled the plug and yanked out the stopper which was hanging by the tubing over the acid and still melting.
+The mixture had stopped evolving gas so I assumed all the ethanol had been driven off.
+Wanting to dispose of it right away (and being environmentally conscious) I figured it would be best to neutralize it before tossing the mixture.

-Thinking quickly I grabbed the only thing I had on had that could have been considered basic, some sodium bicarbonate.
-I grabbed the whole box and tipped it up and over the sulfuric acid, the sulfuric acid that was still quite concentrated, the sulfuric acid still at about 200 C, the sulfuric acid that was about the blow up in my face as a huge chunk of the bicarbonate fell out in one piece and fell into the acid.
-The eruption from the flask was huge and I immediately fell on my the ground trying to get some distance, miraculously the flask held in one piece, channeling the sulfuric acid into a torrential shower of acid rain.
-It came down quickly sizzling as it hit the ground but I was already scurrying toward the door of my house.
+Thinking quickly I grabbed the only base that I had at my disposal, some sodium bicarbonate.
+It was still in the little orange box it came in from the grocery store.
+I grabbed the whole box and tipped it over the sulfuric acid.
+The sulfuric acid that was quite concentrated, the sulfuric acid still at about 200°C, the sulfuric acid that was about the blow up in my face as a huge chunk of the bicarbonate fell unbroken into the acid.
+The eruption from the flask was huge and I immediately threw myself back and landed on the ground, trying to get some distance.
+Miraculously the flask held in one piece, channeling the sulfuric acid into a torrential shower of acid rain.
+It came down, sizzling as it hit the ground but I was already scurrying toward the door of my house.
 Not knowing if I got anything in my eyes or on my face I immediately went to the sink and washed for about five minutes, then inspected myself.
-I got some on the arm of my shirt but nothing major, however, the picnic table did not fair so well, it was now severely charred in areas and the 'hot plate' I had used to heat the mixture was quite the wreck too.
+I got some on the arm of my shirt but nothing major.
+However, the picnic table did not fair so well, it was now severely charred in areas and the hot plate I had used to heat the mixture was quite the wreck too.
+A nice start for that picnic table which served me through nearly a decade more of my chemical mishaps.

 Lesson Learned: Do not neutralize hot concentrated acid, especially with any carbonate or bicarbonate!